lalgonzales/ai-assistance-guides/ai_assistant_guides/PLANNING_TASK_TEMPLATE.md

 ---

 > Copy this template to `private/planning/` and fill it out for each new task.
 Update all sections as the work progresses and closes.

+## 🚨 MANDATORY ACTION
+Upon completing a planning task log:
+1. Save the completed log in `private/planning/`.
+2. Add a link to the log in the corresponding plan or log document.

+These steps are required for traceability and compliance with project standards.